Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 • Corporation: Complex business structure that must comply with a wide range of taxes and regulations.
 The business is a separate legal entity from the owners.

-• S corp: A type of corporation which allows profit and losses to be filed through personal tax returns.
+• S corp: A type of corporation that allows profit and losses to be filed through personal tax returns.
 Specific regulations must be adhered to, including a limit on the number of stockholders.

-To learn more about the tax implications of the different types of businesses, view this IRS resource on business structures.
+View this IRS resource on business structures to learn more about the tax implications of the different types of businesses.

-Cost of Legalities and Formal Set-Up: Free (if you choose to register, costs vary between $50-$150 depending on your state)
+Cost of legalities and formal setup: Free (if you choose to register, costs vary between $50 to $150 depending on your state)

 Depending upon your location and type of business, there may be other legal considerations to keep in mind.
-For example, if you have a storefront, you will likely need commercial liability insurance.
+For example, you will likely need commercial liability insurance if you have a storefront.

-This resource from the SBA will help you find out if there are other licenses or permits you need based on both your location and your industry.
+This SBA resource will help you find out if there are other licenses or permits you need based on your location and industry.

-You’ve figured out what type of business you are going to start, you have a handle on the legalities; now where are you going to work?
+You’ve figured out what type of business you will start, and you have a handle on the legalities; now, where will you work?

 You have a few options.